A Linear Time Algorithm for Seeds Computation: Introduction

-Covers and seeds have potential applications in DNA sequence analysis, namely in the search for regularities and common features in DNA sequences.
-The importance of the notions of quasiperiodicity follows also from their relation to text compression.
-Due to natural applications in molecular biology (a hybridization approach to analysis of a DNA sequence), both covers and seeds have also been extended in the sense that a set of factors are considered instead of a single word \cite{IliopoulosSmythKCovers}.
-This way the notions of $k$-covers \cite{DBLP:journals/jalc/ColeIMSY05,DBLP:journals/isci/IliopoulosMS11}, $\lambda$-covers \cite{DBLP:journals/isci/GuoZI07} and $\lambda$-seeds \cite{DBLP:conf/aaim/GuoZI06} were introduced.
-In applications such as molecular biology and computer-assisted music analysis, finding exact repetitions is not always sufficient, the same problem holds for quasiperiodic repetitions.
-This lead to the introduction of the notions of approximate covers \cite{SimParkKimLee} and approximate seeds \cite{DBLP:journals/jalc/ChristodoulakisIPS05}.
+Seeds were first introduced and studied by Iliopoulos, Moore, and Park~\cite{DBLP:journals/algorithmica/IliopoulosMP96}.
+The original motivation for covers and seeds comes from DNA sequence analysis (the search for regularities and common features in DNA sequences).
+Due to natural applications in molecular biology (a hybridization approach to analysis of a DNA sequence), both covers and seeds have also been extended in the sense that a number of factors are considered instead of a single word \cite{IliopoulosSmythKCovers}.
+This way, the notions of $k$-covers \cite{DBLP:journals/jalc/ColeIMSY05,DBLP:journals/isci/IliopoulosMS11}, $\lambda$-covers \cite{DBLP:journals/isci/GuoZI07}, and $\lambda$-seeds \cite{DBLP:conf/aaim/GuoZI06} were introduced.
+In applications such as molecular biology and computer-assisted music analysis, finding exact repetitions is not always sufficient; the same problem occurs for quasiperiodic repetitions.
+This led to the introduction of the notions of approximate covers and seeds \cite{DBLP:conf/cpm/AmirLLLP17,DBLP:conf/cpm/AmirLLP17,DBLP:conf/cpm/AmirLP18,SimParkKimLee,DBLP:journals/jalc/ChristodoulakisIPS05}, partial covers and seeds \cite{DBLP:journals/tcs/FlouriIKPPST13,DBLP:journals/algorithmica/KociumakaPRRW15,DBLP:journals/tcs/KociumakaPRRW16}, and approximate $\lambda$-covers~\cite{DBLP:conf/spire/GuoZI06}.